-During the current year, the Company considered the financial position of SolidusGold Inc. and the volume and trading history of its shares to be indicators of impairment and, as a result, recorded an impairment provision against the Company's investment.
-Subsequently, the Company sold the entire investment.
-(2015 - impairment recognized with respect to the Company's investment in Group Ten).
+During the prior period, the Company considered the financial position of SolidusGold Inc. and the volume and trading history of its shares to be indicators of impairment and, as a result, recorded an impairment provision against the Company's investment.